algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 The project involves developing a web application that:
 - Displays a 2D representation of an FPGA's layout after synthesis and Place & Route (P&R)
 - Animates signal propagation through the FPGA's Basic Elements (BELs) and interconnections
-- Allows users to control simulation (next, prev)
+- Allows users to control the simulation (next, previous)
 - Provides navigation tools (zoom, pan) for exploring the FPGA layout
-- Includes a backend system for teachers to add example applications and testbenches
+- Includes a backend system for teachers to upload Verilog and SDF files

 ### 1.3 Intended Audience
 This specification is intended for:

-- Development team responsible for implementing the web interface
+- The development team responsible for implementing the web interface
 - Teachers who will use the backend to create educational content
 - Stakeholders reviewing the project requirements and deliverables
-- Students who will interfere with the frontend to see how signal is flowing in an FPGA
+- Students who will interact with the frontend to see how signals flow in an FPGA

+---

 ## 2. System Overview

 ### 2.1 System Architecture
-The system will consist of two main components:

-1. **Frontend Web Interface**
-  - Browser-based application for students
-  - Interactive 2D visualization of FPGA layout
-  - Simulation controls
-  - Navigation tools for the 2D view

-2. **Backend System**
-  - Processing pipeline for verilog applications and testbenches
-  - API for the frontend to access simulation data
-  - Teacher interface for adding new examples
+The FPGA simulator web interface is designed as a multi-tier architecture, ensuring separation of concerns and scalability.
+The architecture comprises the following components:

+#### 2.1.1 Presentation Layer (Frontend)
+  - **Web Interface**: A user-friendly interface simulating signal propagation in an FPGA.
+  - **Visualization**: An animated flow of signals from the starting point to the ending point.
+  - **Interactive Controls**: Features like zoom, pan, next, and previous buttons for navigating and controlling simulations.

+#### 2.1.2 Application Layer (Backend)
+  - **Web Server**: Creates a link between the frontend and backend via an API.
+  - **Simulation Engine**: The simulations run based on the pivot file.
+  - **Business Logic**: Contains the core logic for processing uploaded files, managing simulations, and handling user interactions.

 ### 2.2 User Roles

-#### 2.2.1 Student
-Students will use the web interface to:
-- Select from preloaded application examples
-- View the 2D representation of the FPGA layout
-- Control the simulation playback (play, pause, speed)
-- Navigate the 2D view (zoom, pan)
-- Observe signal propagation through the FPGA

-#### 2.2.2 Teacher
+#### 2.2.1 Teacher
-Teachers will use the backend interface to:
-- Upload verilog applications and testbenches
+  - **Responsibilities**: Upload Verilog applications and SDF files, manage application examples, and ensure the accuracy of simulation data.
-- Create educational content for students
+  - **Permissions**: Access to the backend interface for file uploads and data management.
+Ability to create and update application examples.
+  - **Interactions**: Primarily interacts with the backend to upload files and configure simulations.

+#### 2.2.2 Student
+  - **Responsibilities**: Run simulations and observe signal propagation within the FPGA.
+  - **Permissions**: Access to the frontend interface to control simulations and view results.
+  - **Interactions**: Interacts with the web interface to navigate the 2D FPGA layout, control simulations, and analyze results.

+---

 ## 3. Functional Requirements(FR)